Henry Cowell: Education and early career

 In February 1917, Cowell enlisted in the army to avoid being drafted in World War I and seeing direct military combat.
 He served in the ambulance training facility at Camp Crane, Allentown, Pennsylvania, where he had a short stint as the assistant band director for a few months.
 In October 1918, Cowell was transferred to Fort Ontario in Oswego, New York.
-He had been transferred just before an outbreak of the Spanish flu killed thirteen men at Camp Crane.
+He was transferred just before an outbreak of the Spanish flu killed thirteen men at Camp Crane.

 Time at Halcyon

 Cowell soon returned to California, where he had become involved with Halcyon, a theosophical community in Southern California.
 Cowell joined the commune after befriending Irish-American poet and former Menlo Park resident John Osborne Varian.
 Cowell's connection to Irish folk music from his father meant he was instantly drawn to Varian, Irish nationalism, Celtic legends, and theosophy more broadly.
 Although the residents at Halcyon embraced a tolerant and communist-leaning lifestyle, their music preferences were considered quite conservative for the time.
-Varian described it as “sangtified raggtime [sic]” and, “rehymnified hymn music [sic].”
+Varian described it as "sangtified raggtime [sic]" and, "rehymnified hymn music [sic]."
 Cowell managed to convince members to embrace his music, and wrote incidental and programmatic music to be performed at Halcyon.
 In 1917, Cowell wrote the music for Varian's stage production The Building of Banba; the prelude he composed, The Tides of Manaunaun, with its rich, evocative clusters, would become Cowell's most famous and widely performed work.
-Irish symbology would later become a broader theme in his music, as an unwitting extension of the Celtic Revival movement of the 20th century.
+Irish symbology later became a broader theme in his music, as an unwitting extension of the Celtic Revival movement of the 20th century.